mcericson/arch_441_repo_fall_22/README.md

 #A program the creates a circle of radius 20 at 0,0,0.
 rs.AddCircle((0,0,0), 20)
 ```
 The text that appears after the "#" is a comment.
 These are notes for the programmer that will be ignored by the computer.
 Please use these as much as possible to clarify the intent of your code.
-We have now mad a very simple program.
+We have now made a very simple program.
 We can move on to doing something the computer is very good at: repetition.

 ## Loops